2nPlusOne/phaselock/README.md

-[//]: # (This file is only used by the `npm run docs command` to generate the README.md file.
+[//]: # (docs/readme.template.md is only used by the `npm run docs command` to generate the README.md file.
 Do not edit README.md directly.)
+[//]: # (All changes should be made to docs/readme.template.md; the README.md file is regenerated each commit.)

 # Phaselock Design Documentation